Workpay icon

 Compliance

 Any business must comply with tax regulations and labor laws.
 For instance, they must ensure that employees are paid accurately and on time.
 Additionally, they must record and remit all tax deductions, failure to which they might attract fines and even legal battles.
-Proper payroll processing and management ensures businesses comply with tax and labor laws, avoiding fines and penalties.
+Proper processing and management ensures businesses comply with tax and labor laws, avoiding fines and penalties.

 Time-Saving